AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 The following instructions have been tested on:
 - Windows 7
 - Ubuntu 14.04.3
+- OS X 10.11.2 (15C50) / kernel 15.2.0

 #### Install docker for your OS

 Follow the steps [here](https://docs.docker.com/engine/installation/) for instructions for your specific OS/distribution.
+If you have some issues with the docker installation, look to this [page](docker-issues.md), we list some of the known one.

 #### Start toolbox for Windows/Mac user:
 launch `Docker Quickstart Terminal` - this will start a default virtual machine on which your containers will run.
 You'll see something like